 At the end of the nine months, Future Leaders graduates are invited to join the alumni network - a growing group of like-minded individuals that come together periodically to engage on some of the industry's hot topics and toughest challenges.

-The programme comprises 40 CPD hours plus at least 40 guided learning hours
+The programme comprises 40 CPD hours plus approximately 72 guided learning hours (equivalent to one full working day per month).

 Benefits for the Individual